 Grand Prix: This tournament is part of the Northwest Chess Grand Prix, which awards cash prizes to players who are active and perform well in Grand Prix events over the course of the year

-Qualifiers: This tournament is a qualifier for the OSCF State Championship (unless the tournament falls on or 10 days prior to the final day of the state championship)
+Qualifiers: This tournament is a qualifier for the OSCF State Championship (unless the tournament falls on or ten days prior to the final day of the state championship)

 Location: Portland Chess Club, 8205 SW 24th Ave, Portland, OR 97219

 Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
 2) This tournament uses the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
-Rule variation 10I2, which allows a player to castle if they touch the rook first, will be in effect.
-3) OCF/WCF/ICA state membership is encouraged but not required.
-The membership helps support and expand chess in the Northwest and includes a monthly subscription to the award-winning Northwest Chess magazine.
-Link to online payment
+Rule variation 10I2, which allows a player who is intending to castle and touches the rook first to still castle, will be in effect.
+3) OCF/WCF/ICA state membership is not required.